decidim-ice/decidim-module-decidim_awesome/README.md

 ### Appraisals commands

-Appraisal uses custom gems for testing in the folder `gemfiles`, in order to update the Gemfile we normaly use:
+Appraisal uses custom gems for testing in the folder `gemfiles`, these gemfiles are generated from the file `Appraisals`.
+To update definitions do:

 ```
-bundle update
+bundle exec appraisal install
 ```

-To update the Appraisal definitions do the following:
+To update the Appraisal definitions maually do the following:

 ```
 cd gemfiles